-As of June 30, 2024, the currently known partnership obligations for the abandonment obligations are estimated at \$ 49 million, which represents Alliant Energy's currently estimated maximum exposure under the guarantees.
-Alliant Energy is not currently aware of, nor does it currently expect to incur in the future, any material liabilities related to these guarantees and therefore has not recognized any material liabilities related to these guarantees as of June 30, 2024 and December 31, 2023.
+Whiting Petroleum previously completed bankruptcy proceedings and business combinations, which substantially reduce the likelihood that Alliant Energy will be obligated to make any payments under these guarantees.
+As of September 30, 2024, the currently known partnership obligations for the abandonment obligations are estimated at \$ 49 million, which represents Alliant Energy's currently estimated maximum exposure under the guarantees.
+Alliant Energy is not currently aware of, nor does it currently expect to incur in the future, any material liabilities related to these guarantees and therefore has not recognized any material liabilities related to these guarantees as of September 30, 2024 and December 31, 2023.

 Non-utility Wind Farm in Oklahoma - In 2017, a wholly-owned subsidiary of AEF acquired a cash equity ownership interest in a non-utility wind farm located in Oklahoma.
-The wind farm provides electricity to a third party under a long-term PPA.
+The wind farm provides electricity to a third party under a long-term purchased power agreement (PPA).
 Alliant Energy provided a parent guarantee of its subsidiary's indemnification obligations under the related operating agreement and PPA.
-Alliant Energy's obligations under the operating agreement were \$ 51 million as of June 30, 2024 and will reduce annually until expiring in July 2047.
+Alliant Energy's obligations under the operating agreement were \$ 43 million as of September 30, 2024 and will reduce annually until expiring in July 2047.
 Alliant Energy's obligations under the PPA are subject to a maximum limit of \$ 17 million and expire in December 2031, subject to potential extension.
-Alliant Energy is not aware of any material liabilities related to this guarantee that it is probable that it will be obligated to pay and therefore has not recognized any material liabilities related to this guarantee as of June 30, 2024 and December 31, 2023.
+Alliant Energy is not aware of any material liabilities related to this guarantee that it is probable that it will be obligated to pay and therefore has not recognized any material liabilities related to this guarantee as of September 30, 2024 and December 31, 2023.

 Transfers of Renewable Tax Credits - In 2023 and 2024, IPL and WPL entered into agreements to transfer renewable tax credits from certain wind, solar and battery storage facilities to other corporate taxpayers in exchange for cash.
-As of June 30, 2024, IPL and WPL provided indemnifications associated with \$ 147 million and \$ 50 million, respectively, of proceeds for renewable tax credits transferred to other corporate taxpayers in the event of an adverse interpretation of tax law, including whether the related tax credits meet the qualification requirements.
+As of September 30, 2024, IPL and WPL provided indemnifications associated with \$ 165 million and \$ 105 million, respectively, of proceeds for renewable tax credits transferred to other corporate taxpayers in the event of an adverse interpretation of tax law, including whether the related tax credits meet the qualification requirements.
 Alliant Energy, IPL and WPL believe the likelihood of having to make any material cash payments under these indemnifications is remote.